Dubuque County Fair to be held, but shortened to 4 days

 The Dubuque County Fair will be held this year — but it will be briefer than normal.

-The fair Board of Directors announced tonight that, due to concerns related to COVID-19, they will hold a modified, four-day fair this year.
+The fair Board of Directors announced Wednesday that, due to concerns related to COVID-19, a four-day fair will be offered this year.

 It is slated for Thursday, July 30, to Sunday, Aug.
 2, at the fairgrounds in Dubuque.
 The event previously was slated to begin on Tuesday, July 28.